vabarbosa/vb_quantum_nearest_neighbors/README.md

 ______________

-This repo contains the following Jupyter notebook files:
+This repository contains the following Jupyter notebook files:

 - `quantum-nearest-neighbors_theory`: Notebook with markdown cells containing a detailed exposition of the algorithm.
 This serves both as a theoretical foundation as well as a reference for the implementation steps.
 - `quantum-nearest-neighbors_particular`: Python/Qiskit implementation of the algorithm for a particular case (4 training examples, 4 features each, 2 of each class).
 This notebook contains a step-by-step implementation, which is constructed and validated carefully.
 I recommend first understanding well this code, and then jump to the generic implementation in the notebook below.